Bachelor of Liberal Studies (BLS)

 Within each of the three selected areas, you are required to complete 12 semester hours of course work.
 At least six semester hours must be upper-level course work.

 Because the degree does not call for the completion of a traditional major, you can develop an individual program or choose an existing track option, including certificates and areas of emphasis, listed below.
-The certificate or area of emphasis will appear on your official UI transcript.
-Students are not eligible to enroll in a another program or minor.
+Completed certificates will appear on your official UI transcript.
+Students are not eligible to enroll in another program or minor.

 Areas of Emphasis